mayonnaises/get-COVID-19-info/README.md

 ## Currently implemented features
 - Gather information about COVID-19 from multiple news sites.<br><br>
   Target news sites :
+  - AFPBB News
+  - BBC News
-  - FNN Prime Online
+  - FNN Prime Online<br>
-  - AFPBB News<br>

 - Get the number of positives announced by the Japanese Ministry of Health, Labor and Welfare.<br>